What condition is characterized by changes in the distance or spacing in fingerprints?

 Prepare for the NEET Forensic Medicine and Toxicology (FMT) Test with engaging multiple-choice questions and detailed answer explanations.
 Ace your exam with confidence!

-The condition that is characterized by changes in the distance or spacing in fingerprints is acromegaly.
-This disorder results from excessive growth hormone, typically due to a pituitary adenoma, leading to abnormal growth of bones and tissues.
-One of the notable features of acromegaly is the enlargement of the hands and feet, which can also cause alterations in the patterns of fingerprints.
-As the fingers enlarge, the ridges and spaces between them may change, altering the overall fingerprint appearance.
+The condition characterized by changes in the distance or spacing in fingerprints is acromegaly.
+Acromegaly is a hormonal disorder that results from excess growth hormone, typically due to a pituitary tumor.
+One of the notable physical changes associated with acromegaly is the enlargement of hands and feet, which can affect the structure of the fingers and the spacing between fingerprints.

 Subscribe